GKopanidis/ci-pp2-typing-test/README.md

 - __Instructions button__

-   - The reasons will allow the user to see the benefits of buying the mower blade plates.
+   - When the Instruction button is pressed, the user guide is displayed to the user, where all important information can be found..

 <img src="https://github.com/GKopanidis/ci-pp2-typing-test/assets/145017421/34a38d65-9a2a-49c6-9414-07199e8d18e3" width="75%" height="75%">